Benjaspet/SCP-633/README.md

-# SCP-062 OS
+# SCP-633

 WARNING!
 CLASSIFIED INFORMATION BELOW!

-SCP-062 OS is a Discord bot for the SCP Foundation.
+SCP-633 is a Discord bot for the SCP Foundation.
 It permits foundation personnel of Level I or higher to access anomaly data and other foundation information.

 Please note: this project is a work-in-progress.
 Bugs/issues are expected.
 If you've found one or would like to contribute, don't hesitate to make a pull request.